openvinotoolkit/model_server/docs/python_support/python_support.md

     def finalize(self):
         """
         `finalize` is called when model server unloads graph definition.
-It allows to perform any cleanup actions before the graph is removed.
+It allows to perform any cleanup actions before the graph definition is removed.
 Implementing this function is optional.
         """
         print("Running finalize...")
 ```